 4. Social media

-Nowadays, social media is one of the most important touchpoints for customers to reach put to businesses.
-Many people turn to Facebook, Quora, Linkedin, or Twitter to solve problems or find information as social media becoming their preferred mode.
+Social media is clearly one of the vital touchpoints for customers to reach out to businesses.
+For millions, platforms like Facebook, Quora, Linkedin or Twitter have become a preferred medium to find information or solve problems.

-Social channels give you an opportunity to grow your audience and reach your objectives through ads on social platforms.
-They also help businesses to connect well with your customers, increase awareness about your brand, and boost your leads and sales.
+Social channels are naturally a great way to grow your audience and reach business goals through ads and active engagement.
+They also help businesses to connect well with customers, boost awareness about their brand, increase user engagement and boost leads and sales.

-- Use them as social communication channels – Using the social channels as a mode of communication helps to track comments, questions, and complaints.
+- Social media as a communication channel – Using social channels as a mode of communication helps to track comments, questions, and complaints.
 By responding promptly to their concerns you can make them feel heard.

-- Encourage engagement – You can your customers to encourage new ways like posting Instagram Stories, host a quick Q&A session via Facebook Live video streaming, or create engaging video content for social media to get a better idea of your followers’ preferences.
+- Encourage engagement – You can encourage your customers to leverage new ways like posting Instagram Stories, host a quick Q&A session via Facebook Live video streaming or create engaging video content for social media to get a better idea of your followers’ preferences.

-The impact event marketing has on your brand is incredible.
-People who attend a brand’s event gave more value to that brand and viewed that brand more favorably over competitor brands.
+The impact event marketing has on brands is incredible.
+People who attend a brand’s event are likely to give more value to that brand and view it more favorably over competitors.

 Source: Camino Financial

 - Target the right audience – Exhibitions as part of events cater to a specific category of products or services.
-You can draw attention to the right audience with creative ideas.
+You can draw the attention of the right audience with creative ideas.

 6. Online advertisement

-The Manifest surveyed 500 digital marketers and discovered that not only should businesses be online, but they should also invest in online advertising.
 Online advertising helps you find the right audience.
-It targets the ones who are more likely to be interested in what you’re selling.
+It targets the ones who are more likely to be interested in what you are selling.